 Inmate Robert Jones was put to death last month.
-He was responsible for the murders of seven individual, six of which were during two armed robberies in Tucson.
+He was responsible for the murders of seven individuals, six of which were during two armed robberies in Tucson.
 The man's last words were, "Love and respect my friends and family and hope my friends are never here."
 Robert Jones was the second Arizona death row inmate put to death in October.
-As of right now, there remains 121 individuals on Arizona death row.
+As of right now, there remain 121 individuals on Arizona death row.

 Circumstances Considered Before Imposing a Death Row Sentence